pebblesandweeds/gpu_matmul/docs/source/gpu_matmul_blog.rst

  - **Accuracy Verification**: The C implementation includes spot-checking to verify GPU computation accuracy against CPU results.

  This comparison showcases how low-level C programming with rocBLAS can achieve performance parity with high-level frameworks like PyTorch.
-The C implementation offers a valuable learning opportunity, introducing developers to GPU programming concepts while maintaining high performance.
-It serves as a bridge between high-level APIs and custom GPU kernel development, providing a deeper understanding of GPU computing without sacrificing efficiency.
+The C implementation offers a valuable learning opportunity, introducing developers to GPU programming concepts and serves as a bridge between high-level APIs and custom GPU kernel development, providing a deeper understanding of GPU computing without sacrificing efficiency.

  All benchmarks were run on an AMD Instinct MI250X GPU, demonstrating the capabilities of AMD's high-performance hardware for deep learning.